Time Zones

 - There are four ways to get started using this Time Zones map tool

-- In the “Search places” box above the map, type an address, city, etc. and choose the one you want from the auto-complete list
+- Type an address, city, etc. into the Search places box above the map and choose the one you want from the auto-complete list

 - Click the map to see the Time Zone and current time where you clicked (Monthly Contributors also get Dynamic Maps)

-- To search using GPS coordinates use the “Find lat long” box in the top right above the map*
+- Search using GPS coordinates (latitude and longitude) using the Find lat long box in the top right above the map*

 * You can search using various formats of latitude longitude, including degrees, minutes and seconds; degrees and decimal minutes; or decimal degrees

-** The “Locate” button will be more accurate on smartphones and other devices containing a GPS; desktop
+** The ◉ Use Current Location button will be more accurate on smartphones and other devices containing a GPS; desktop browsers typically show an approximate location

-the current time in Greenwich, England, adjusted for Daylight Saving Time (DST) if in effect.
-It is the number of
+*** Coordinated Universal Time or Universal Time Coordinated (UTC) offset is the number of hours ahead or behind the current time in Greenwich, England, adjusted for Daylight Saving Time (DST) if in effect.
+It is the number of hours time difference from Greenwich.
+Prior to 1972, UTC was referred to as Greenwich Mean Time (GMT).

 Why would you need a map with time zone boundaries?